A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Experiments

 \subsection{Zero-shot classification}

-The proposed method derives from LiT \citep{lit_beyer}, noted for its excellent zero-shot classification performance on ImageNet-1k \citep{5206848} among other benchmarks.
+The proposed method derives from \lit~\citep{lit_beyer}, noted for its excellent zero-shot classification performance on ImageNet-1k \citep{5206848} among other benchmarks.
 Although our approach is tailored for dense downstream tasks, we investigate whether $\mname$ exhibits zero-shot classification capabilities or if the introduced local consistency objective breaks this property.
-We follow the evaluation protocol from OpenCLIP \citep{ilharco_gabriel_2021_5143773}.
-Class names from ImageNet-1k are contextualized with the corresponding templates from CLIP \citep{radford2021learning} and embedded through the text encoder.
-On the vision side, images are passed through the vision encoder, and the global representation is used to obtain class predictions via projection onto the class embeddings.
-The accuracy of the prediction is reported.
+We follow the evaluation protocol from \href{https://github.com/LAION-AI/CLIP_benchmark}{OpenCLIP}~\citep{ilharco_gabriel_2021_5143773}.
+Class names are contextualized with the corresponding templates from CLIP \citep{radford2021learning} and embedded through the text encoder.
+On the vision side, images are passed through the vision encoder, and the global representation is used to obtain class predictions via projection onto the class embeddings. \rebuttal{We evaluate on 38 datasets and report the average top-1 accuracy in~\Cref{table:zeroshot_classification}.
+The accuracy on ImageNet-1k is also reported specifically.
+The complete zero-shot classification results on the 38 datasets are depicted in~\Cref{fig:classification38}. }

-The results reported in \Cref{table:zeroshot_classification} reveal that $\mname$ not only preserves classification capabilities comparable to LiT but also exhibits slight improvements in the low-data regime.
-It is worth mentioning that it takes CLIP $32$ epochs on LAION-400M to train a ViT-B/16 to reach a zero-shot accuracy of $67.0$ (see~\cite{ilharco_gabriel_2021_5143773}, Tab.
-18).
-Overall, while pretraining on COCO Captions excels for segmentation tasks, zero-shot classification benefits from larger datasets.
+The results reported in \Cref{table:zeroshot_classification} reveal that $\mname$ not only preserves classification capabilities comparable to LiT but also exhibits slight improvements in the low-data regime, namely when training on COCO Captions. \rebuttal{It is worth mentioning that the performance of CLIP after 1 epoch is approximately $43\%$ (as depicted \href{https://raw.githubusercontent.com/mlfoundations/open_clip/main/docs/laion_clip_zeroshot_b16.png}{here}).} Overall, while pretraining on COCO Captions excels for segmentation tasks, zero-shot classification benefits from larger datasets.
 This suggests that a pretraining on LAION-400M followed by finetuning on COCO Captions could optimize the benefits of both datasets.